 High Performance Strength Coaching

-I utilize exercise science strategies employed by world renowned strength coach Charles Poliquin and movement expert Ido Portal, coupled with "Action Strength", a complete functional fitness training system developed by Jeet Kune Do master Sifu Harinder Singh Sabharwal.
+I utilize exercise science strategies employed by world renowned strength coach Charles Poliquin and movement experts Ido Portal and David Weck, coupled with "Action Strength", a complete functional fitness training system developed by Jeet Kune Do master Sifu Harinder Singh Sabharwal.

 Action Strength is a unique martial arts-based approach to develop your power and mobility.
 It combines kettlebells, mace, body weight and martial arts movements to enhance strength, endurance, agility, flexibility and balance.
 You will learn to align the mind-body-spirit connection through proper focus of breath, posture, and intent using Tai-Chi, Qi-Gong, Filipino Kali/Escrima, and the Ancient Indian art of Mala Vidya.